Skip to contents

 ran_seed Random seed integer or NULL 31 If NULL, the tool generates a random seed each time.
 Set a seed number to fix the random number and make the analysis reproducible.

-dg_ext Degradation extension text “_deg” Specify to suffix used to differentiate degraded and intact versions of the same land use.
+dg_ext Degradation extension text “_deg” Suffix used to differentiate degraded and intact versions of the same land use.
 Required if degradation is a carbon ratio.

 dg_pool Degradation pools text, comma separated AGB, BGB List the pools affected by degradation (experimental, should always be AGB, BGB, DW)

-ad_annual Is AD annual TRUE/FALSE TRUE Specify if the Activity Data is reported in hectares (ha) or hectares/year
+ad_annual Is AD annual TRUE/FALSE TRUE Specify if the Activity Data is reported in hectares (ha) or ha/year

 conf_level Confidence level α\alpha numeric ]0,1[]0,1[ 0.9 Confidence level of the uncertainty.
 The quantiles representing the upper ad lower bound of the confidence interval.